 Being a training facility, Medicare and Private Health Insurance rebates are not accessible for services provided through the Psychology Clinic.
 As such, there is no cap on the number of sessions able to be accessed per calendar year and a Mental Health Treatment Plan is not required to accompany the referral.

-The Psychology Clinic charges a discounted fee of $20 per individual therapy session ($10 per session for concession card holders and JCU students) and $100 per session for Psychological Assessment ($60 per session for concession card holders and JCU students).
+The Psychology Clinic charges a discounted fee of $20 per individual therapy session ($10 per session for concession card holders and JCU students) and $100 per session for Psychological Assessment ($60 per session for concession card holders and JCU students) (Fees subject to change).
 Government agencies are charged at Australian Psychological Society recommended rates or as negotiated otherwise.
 Please contact the Clinic for further enquiries regarding fees.

 Psychology Clinic staff

-- Rachel Taylor – Director – JCU Psychology Clinic, Clinical Psychologist
+- Sarah Lutkin – Director – JCU Psychology Clinic, Clinical Psychologist

 JCUHealth home page